mgdesaix/bioinf-scripts/01_Preprocessing/Preprocessing.md

 # WGS Preprocessing

 Here, I provide scripts for trimming adapters, mapping to reference, marking PCR duplicates, as well as some of the handy one-liner codes I tend to forget to make all of this happen.
+The scripts are for running job arrays on SLURM.
+It's a *great* idea to test out the code from a script in an interactive session prior to submitting 100s of jobs in an array!

 To start working with all of the raw fastq files, I like to have them all together in one directory, that I call `fastqs/`.
 Unfortunately, this is not how they come from sequencing and instead they tend to be nested in different directories.
 An easy way to move all of them is with the `find` command in Linux.
 To collect all of the fastqs (ending with `.fq.gz`) in one place, I `cd` to the directory of interest, and then enter: